mparkergetz/Fly_Field_Traps/Software/StartUp_Protocol.md

     ` sudo hwclock -r `

 ## Step 5: Update control.json file on laptop
+* Disconnect from the VNC Viewer if you haven't already and proceed to the terminal to run the Set_Control.py script
-* Run the Set_Control.py script to update the control.json file on the the laptop that will be extracted to the pi
+    * This will update the control.json file on the the laptop that will be extracted to the pi follow the below steps to do this...
-* Disconnect from the VNC Viewer if you haven't already and proceed to the terminal and go to the following directory:
+* Go to the following directory:

     ` cd ~/repositories/Fly_Field_Traps/Software/Image_Acquisition`